About the CRMC

 Standing committees of the Coastal Resources Management Council for April, 2015 are (The Chairman and Vice-Chairman serve as Ex-Officio on all committees):

-PLANNING AND PROCEDURES SUBCOMMITTEE
+PLANNING AND PROCEDURE SUBCOMMITTEE

 OCEAN SAMP SUBCOMMITTEE

-SHORELINE CHANGE (BEACH) SAMP SUBCOMMITTEE
+SHORELINE CHANGE (Beach) SAMP

 URBAN PORTS AND HARBORS SUBCOMMITTEE